splineops/splineops/docs/user-guide/05_smooth.rst

 Overview
 --------

-The `smooth` module in `splineops` implements fractional smoothing splines, which are optimal estimators for smooth function approximation and interpolation.
+The `smooth` module in `splineops` implements fractional smoothing splines, which are optimal estimators for smooth function approximation and interpolation [1]_, [2]_, [3]_.
 Unlike standard polynomial splines, these splines are derived from fractional differential operators, making them highly adaptable for self-similar and fractal-like signals.

 Key features: